 Climate change is expected to have impacts on nearshore and estuarine ecosystems.
-Changes in environmental variables such as ocean temperature, currents, winds, nutrient supply, rainfall, ocean chemistry and extreme weather conditions are expected to have major impacts on marine ecosystems (Hobday et al. 20081).
+Changes in environmental variables such as ocean temperature, currents, winds, nutrient supply, rainfall, ocean chemistry and extreme weather conditions are expected to have major impacts on marine ecosystems3.
 These impacts are expected to create both difficulties and opportunities for fisheries.

-In 2011, a very strong Leeuwin Current resulted in unusually warm ocean temperatures in coastal waters of the southern West Coast Bioregion and the western South Coast Bioregion (Pearce et al. 2011).
-This 'heatwave' event resulted in atypical distributions of various species (e.g. tropical species occurring in temperate waters) and unusual fish behaviour.
-The event altered the distribution and behaviour (eg. spawning activity, migration) of western Australian salmon and Australian herring, which reduced catch levels of these species in 2011 and may continue to affect them in subsequent years (due to effects on recruitment).
-Relatively warm coastal ocean temperatures also occurred in 2012 and 2013 in the West Coast Bioregion and the western South Coast Bioregion.
+In 2011, a very strong Leeuwin Current resulted in unusually warm ocean temperatures in coastal waters of the southern WCB and the western SCB.
+This 'heatwave' event resulted in atypical distributions of various species (e.g. tropical species occurring in temperate waters) and unusual fish behaviour.^{1,2} The event altered the distribution and behaviour (eg. spawning activity, migration) of western Australian salmon and Australian herring, which affected recruitment and catch levels of these species in 2011 and subsequent years.
+Relatively warm coastal ocean temperatures also occurred in 2012 and 2013 in the WCB and the western SCB.